-o Maintaining a B or C average for the semester in that particular class in addition to maintaining at or above grade level performance on Star 360 Benchmarks throughout the semester.
+Option C: Maintaining a B or C average for the semester in that particular class in addition to maintaining at or above grade level performance on Star 360 Benchmarks throughout the semester.

 A student is allowed to fall below grade level on one monthly benchmark per semester.
-If a student falls below grade level a second time on a Star 360 Monthly Benchmark during a semester they may still earn the incentive by re-taking the benchmark and bringing it back up to at or above grade level
+If a student falls below grade level a second time on a Star 360 Monthly Benchmark during a semester they may still earn the incentive by re-taking the benchmark and bringing it back up to at or above grade level building administration and having earned passing grades in all of their classes.

-• Seniors can earn the reward of not taking their 2nd semester exam as determined by the building administration and having earned passing grades in all of their classes.
+Senior Option: Seniors can earn the reward of not taking their 2nd semester exam as determined by the